The SiteHost Control Panel will not let you create accounts with these aliases as they are reserved by the system.

 If you're a SiteHost VPS customer and you're in our IP space, you can relay mail from your VPS directly through

-If you're a SiteHost Mail customer, you have two options for your SMTP.
-Your ISP's SMTP Server, and SiteHost's Authenticated SMTP server.
+If you're a SiteHost Mail customer you should use our Authenticated SMTP server.

 POP and IMAP are two different protocols used to retreive emails from a remote server.
 Most email software today supports both protocols - so which one you use depends on which one is most suited to your usage requirements.